AniBoppana/poweroutages/README.md

 These features are available at the start of an outage and thus are valid predictors.

+Before modeling, I applied a logarithmic transformation to OUTAGE.DURATION to reduce skewness in the distribution.
+This helps the model better capture relationships between features and outage duration, particularly for very long outages.

 I used an XGBoost Regressor for the final model because it can capture nonlinear relationships and interactions between features, which are common in outage data.
 To optimize model performance, I applied GridSearchCV with 5-fold cross-validation over a hyperparameter grid for:

 - n_estimators [200, 300]: The number of trees.
 I tested multiple values to ensure the model had enough trees to capture patterns but not so many that it overfits.